DaraVaram/Cloud-Computing-Infrastructure/NotebookLM/CombinedQuestions.md

 # Hard Difficulty

 ## 1. In the context of the Cloud Computing Reference Model, which layer is responsible for providing workflows to execute automated tasks and interacting with various entities to invoke provisioning?
-- Service orchestration layer
+- Service orchestration layer ✅

 ## 2. Which RAID level provides the highest level of data protection among the options by using dual distributed parity, allowing it to withstand the failure of two simultaneous disk drives?
-- RAID 6
+- RAID 6 ✅

 ## 3. A cloud provider wants to implement a storage area network (SAN) that leverages their existing, robust IP network infrastructure and is widely used for disaster recovery solutions.
 Which SAN protocol would be the most suitable choice?
-- iSCSI
+- iSCSI ✅

 From the available options, this is the only one that is an IP SAN protocol.

 ## 4. What is the key difference between a bare-metal hypervisor and a hosted hypervisor?
-- A bare-metal hypervisor is installed directly on the hardware, and the hosted hypervisor is installed on an application or OS.
+- A bare-metal hypervisor is installed directly on the hardware, and the hosted hypervisor is installed on an application or OS. ✅

 ## 5. Which compute resource management technique allows a single physical processor to appear as two logical processor cores to an operating system, enabling two threads to be scheduled simultaneously?
-- Hyperthreading
+- Hyperthreading ✅

 ## 6. In a software-defined approach to infrastructure management, what is the primary function of the controller?
-- To separate management functions from the infrastructure components and enable centralized, automated and policy-driven management
+- To separate management functions from the infrastructure components and enable centralized, automated and policy-driven management ✅

 ## 7. A storage administrator creates a 10 TB Logical Unit Number (LUN) for an application but wants to avoid allocating the full 10 TB of physical disk space immediately.
 Which storage provisioning technology allows this?
-- Thin LUN
+- Thin LUN ✅

 ## 8. What is the primary purpose of a Virtual SAN (VSAN) in a Fibre Channel fabric?
-- To create a logical fabric on a physical SAN, enabling communication between a group of nodes independent of their location
+- To create a logical fabric on a physical SAN, enabling communication between a group of nodes independent of their location ✅

 ## 9. Which of the following is NOT one of the five essential characteristics of cloud computing as defined by NIST?
-- Simplified infrastructure management
+- Simplified infrastructure management ✅

 ## 10. When building a cloud infrastructure, an organization chooses to integrate multi-vendor components, repurposing some of their existing hardware.
 What is a significant drawback of this 'best-of-breed' approach?
-- Requires a significant amount of IT staff time for evaluation, integration and checking for compatibility.
+- Requires a significant amount of IT staff time for evaluation, integration and checking for compatibility. ✅

 ## 11. In Platform as a Service (PaaS), what does the consumer manage and control?
-- Only the deployed applications and their hosting environment configuration settings.
+- Only the deployed applications and their hosting environment configuration settings. ✅

+## 12. What is the primary function of a Converged Network Adapter (CNA) in an FCoE SAN?
+- To provide functionality of both FC HBA and NIC in a single device ✅

+## 13. An externally-hosted private cloud is characterized by which of the following arrangements?
+- Implementation is out-sourced to a provider, but the infrastructure is for the exclusive use of a single organization ✅

+## 14. Which distributed system design goal ensures that an application developed for one system can run without modification on another system that implements the same interfaces?
+- Portability ✅

+## 15. A unified manager in the control layer is creating resource pools and categorizing them as 'Gold', 'Silver', and 'Bronze' based on performance and protection levels.
+What is the primary purpose of this activity?
+- To create a variety of services with different QoS levels and pricings for consumers. ✅

+## 16. In a virtualized environment, what is the role of a VM Template?
+- To create a master copy of a VM with a standardized configuration for deployment of new VMs ✅

+## 17. Which network traffic management technique queues excess packets for later transmission when the traffic rate exceeds a pre-configured limit on an interface?
+- Traffic shaping

+## 18. What distinguishes an object-based storage system from a file-based storage system?
+- Object-based uses a flat, non-hierarchical address space to store the data ✅

+## 19. In the context of RAID techniques, what is the primary purpose of 'mirroring'?
+- Store an exact copy of the data on a separate drive.
+Redundancy ✅

+## 20. The vision of 'Computer Utilities', proposed by Leonard Kleinrock in 1969, is an early conceptualization of which modern technology?
+- Cloud computing, duh ✅

+## 21. What is a primary advantage of a blade compute system over a rack-mounted compute system?
+- Its modular design increases compute density and scalability within a smaller footprint ✅

+## 22. A hypervisor needs to reclaim memory from VMs when physical memory becomes scarce.
+It uses an agent in the guest OS to request memory pages, which are then returned to the hypervisor's memory pool.
+What is this technique called?
+- Dynamic memory allocation.
+Don't get confused because memory page is mentioned here. ✅

+## 23. Which of the following describes the 'control layer' in the cloud computing reference model?
+- Includes software tools responsible for managing the cloud infrastructure and provisioning resources ✅

+## 24. The 'rapid elasticity' characteristic of cloud computing provides what key advantage to the consumer?
+- The ability to scale outward and inward commensurate with demand, appearing unlimited. ✅

+## 25. A Community Cloud deployment model is distinct from a Private Cloud because it is:
+- Provisioned for exclusive use by consumers from organizations that have shared concerns. ✅

+## 26. What is the function of a Cloud Services Brokerage (CSB)?
+- Acts as an intermediary that adds value to cloud services on behalf of the consumers ✅

+## 27. Which resource management technique helps achieve higher overall storage pool performance by restriping data across all disk drives in the pool when new drives are added?
+- Storage pool rebalancing ✅

+## 28. A 'Stretched VLAN' provides a unique capability for cloud environments.
+What is its primary function?
+- Enables layer 2 communication between nodes in different physical locations through a layer 3 WAN ✅

+## 29. In the NIST definition of cloud computing, what does 'multi-tenant model' refer to?
+- Provider's compute resources are pooled to serve multiple consumers ✅

+## 30. Which of these is a key benefit of using 'Automated Storage Tiering'?
+- It stores the right data on the right tier to meet service levels and optimize the cost. ✅